 What to wear: Weather can be unpredictable so be prepared.
 Layers of clothing are best, as temperatures change rapidly during the day.
-Trips east onto the shortgrass prairies may encounter spring winds.
+Trips east on to the shortgrass prairie may encounter spring winds.
 High elevations are significantly cooler, so be prepared to bundle up.
 We recommend you bring a hat, gloves, scarf, and sunscreen on all trips.
 Insect repellent is a good idea for some destinations.

 Food/Snacks: Be sure to carry drinking water.
-It’s vital to stay hydrated in the hot sunshine and low humidity.
+It’s vital to stay hydrated in the sunshine and low humidity.
 Snacks will also be appreciated, especially on longer hikes.
-You’ll want to pack a lunch for all-day trips.
+You may want to pack a lunch for longer trips.

 Optics: Binoculars are essential for good looks at the birds.
 Spotting scopes may be helpful on some trips, and will be mentioned in the trip description when appropriate.
 And don’t forget your camera!
 Even if you don’t have a long lens for bird portraits, you’ll want to capture the beauty of Colorado’s spectacular scenery.